What does Sandor mean?

 (male) Sansor, Sasdor, ..

 Sandor is a rare given name for men but a very popular last name for all people (#15350 out of 150436, Top 10%).
 (2000 U.S. Census)

-Popular related forms of Sandor are Alexander (#8 in recent rankings), Sanders, Sandro, Sandy, Xander (#211) and Zander (#246).
-These relations of Sandor reached the top of their popularity a decade ago (average #1219) and are almost as common today (#1209, down 7%), but with the version Sandy becoming less trendy.
+Which version is better?with its variant forms and related boy names.
+Popular related forms of Sandor are Alexander (#8 in recent rankings), Sanders, Sandro, Sandy, Xander (#207) and Zander (#249).
+These relations of Sandor reached the top of their popularity a decade ago (average #1219) and are almost as common today (#1209, down 11%), but with the version Sandy becoming less trendy.
 Alexander has been the most well-known version, although Zander appears to be gaining favor too.